Search results for:

 Resend Acceptance Period: This would be the number of minutes that your Greylist would accept a resent email from an unknown sender.

-Record Expiration Time: This would be the number of minutes deletes the information of a recent sender and treats any emails from that sender as it is unknown.
+Record Expiration Time: This would be the number of minutes that deletes the information of a recent sender and treats any emails from that sender as it is unknown.

 Bypass Greylisting for Hosts with Valid SPF Records: This would be whether the Greylist would automatically accept an email sent from any sender with a valid SPF record.